-Item Variance (\$ millions) Explanation Total revenues 9.0 The increase to total revenues was primarily due to \$11.5 million higher electric rate revenue associated with rate base growth and customer additions, and net increases in revenues related to flow-through items that were offset in cost of sales.
-The increase in electric rate revenue was partially offset by lower energy deliveries and demand resulting from the COVID-19 pandemic and the downturn in the oil and gas sector.
-The increase in total revenues was further offset by a reduction in alternative revenue of \$2.5 million in 2020, primarily due to the efficiency carry-over mechanism awarded for performance in the first PBR term only being applied to the first two years of the second PBR term, being 2018 and 2019.
-Cost of sales (2.1) The decrease was primarily due to lower general operating expenses, primarily associated with lower vehicle, office and staff costs attributable to employees and contractors working remotely during the COVID-19 pandemic.
+Item Variance (\$ millions) Explanation Total revenues 11.9 The increase to total revenues was primarily due to \$16.4 million higher electric rate revenue associated with rate base growth and customer additions, and net increases in revenues related to flow-through items that were offset in cost of sales.
+The increase in electric rate revenue was partially offset by lower energy deliveries and demand resulting from the downturn in the oil and gas sector.
+The increase in total revenues was further offset by a reduction in alternative revenue of \$4.3 million in 2020, primarily due to the efficiency carry-over mechanism.
+Cost of sales 0.4 The increase was primarily due to higher labour costs and net increases in costs that qualify as flow-through items and were fully offset in electric rate revenue.
+The increase was partially offset by lower general operating expenses, primarily associated with lower vehicle, office and staff costs attributable to employees and contractors working remotely during the COVID-19 pandemic.
 In addition, contracted manpower costs decreased primarily due to the timing of vegetation management costs.
-These decreases are partially offset by net increases in costs that qualify as flow-through items and were fully offset in electric rate revenue and an increase in labour costs.
 Labour and benefits costs and contract manpower costs comprised approximately 56% of total cost of sales.
-Depreciation 4.9 The increase was due to continued investment in capital assets.
-Income tax expense 2.9 The increase was primarily due to lower current period deductions related to AESO contributions.
+Depreciation 7.3 The increase was due to continued investment in capital assets.
+Income tax expense 3.1 The increase was primarily due to changes in taxable deferrals and lower current period deductions related to AESO contributions.